-There are two main ways that patients can access pharmaceutical services within Medway.
+There are two ways that patients can access pharmaceutical services within Medway.
 They are through community pharmacies or through a dispensary within a GP practice (dispensing practices).
-Patients can also request to have their prescriptions (especially repeat prescriptions) sent electronically (EPS) to a pharmacy of their choice, such as one close to their work place or near their home.
-This means that positioning a pharmacy next to a GP practice is no longer as important.
+Appliances can be obtained through both of these methods or through a specific appliance contractor.
+Appliance contractors usually provide a service nationally and there is one based in the Medway area.